hm-lang/core/proposals/README.md

 }
 ```

-Like the IDs in stores, items added to a set become deeply constant,
+Like the IDs in lots, items added to a set become deeply constant,
 even if the set variable is writable.

 TODO: discussion on `insertionOrderedSet` and `unorderedSet`, if we want them.